cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 sources despite of the knowledge of the data sources schemas.
 It also aims at providing the data really required for the user by extracting the important information from the data.
-This would plan to target the issue by maintaining the ``knowledge base of schemas'' and ``context-dependent dynamic linkage'', The system can get the schema details either from the knowledge base being maintained or can even get the schema from the data being received.
+This would plan to target the issue by maintaining the *knowledge base of schemas* and *context-dependent dynamic linkage*, The system can get the schema details either from the knowledge base being maintained or can even get the schema from the data being received.
 As the number of users for helix increases the linkages gets stronger and would provide